-However pre-emphasis is done at the transmitter and the de-emphasis is done in the receiver.
+However, pre-emphasis is done at the transmitter and the de-emphasis is done at the receiver.
 The purpose is to improve the signal-to-noise ratio for FM reception.
 A time constant of 75µs is specified in the RC or L/Z network for pre-emphasis and de-emphasis.

-At the transmitter, the modulating signal is passed through a simple network which amplifies the high frequency, components more than the low-frequency components.
-The simplest form of such a circuit is a simple high pass filter of the type shown in fig (a).
-Specification dictate a time constant of 75 microseconds (µs) where t = RC.
+At the transmitter, the modulating signal is passed through a simple network that amplifies the high frequency, components more than the low-frequency components.
+The simplest form of such a circuit is a simple high-pass filter of the type shown in Fig (a).
+Specification dictates a time constant of 75 microseconds (µs) where t = RC.
 Any combination of resistor and capacitor (or resistor and inductor) giving this time constant will be satisfactory.
 Such a circuit has a cutoff frequency fco of 2122 Hz.
-This means that frequencies higher than 2122 Hz will he linearly enhanced.
+This means that frequencies higher than 2122 Hz will be linearly enhanced.
 The output amplitude increases with frequency at a rate of 6 dB per octave.
 The pre-emphasis curve is shown in Fig (b).
-This pre-emphasis circuit increases the energy content of the higher-frequency signals so that they will tend to become stronger than the high frequency noise components.
-This improves the signal to noise ratio and increases intelligibility and fidelity.
+This pre-emphasis circuit increases the energy content of the higher-frequency signals so that they will tend to become stronger than the high-frequency noise components.
+This improves the signal-to-noise ratio and increases intelligibility and fidelity.

 The pre-emphasis circuit also has an upper break frequency fu where the signal enhancement flattens out.